matyevaa/star-wars/README.md

 # Star Wars Application with React Router

 ### Assignment 2 for Advanced Web Development class at OSU instructed by professor R. Hess.
+The goal of this assignment is to use React Router to create a moderately complex, multi-page application based on simulated application data.
 Follow the link to see the website: https://matyevaa.github.io/star-wars/ or see the demo below:

 ![Screen capture of full app demo](src/images/star-wars-demo.gif)

-## Application features
+# Application features

-The goal of this assignment is to use React Router to create a moderately complex, multi-page application based on simulated application data.

 In addition to the application code, there's also a directory of simulated application data in `src/data/`.
 This data is derived from the [Star Wars API](https://swapi.dev/) (which is missing some movies, unfortunately) and represents typical data you might build a web application around.
 The data is in JSON format (which can be directly `import`ed via Webpack) and is split into three different categories:
   * People (`people.json`)